Public School vs. Private School: Choosing What's Right for Your Family - Baby Chick

 Though the public school graduation rate is rising (86% in 2018-19), private school students graduate at a higher rate (95% and up).5

-And there may be another, less tangible difference between public and private schools: attitude.
-Since private schools can choose their students, they often have a higher percentage of those who are motivated to learn.
+There may be another, less tangible difference between public and private schools: attitude.
+Since private schools can choose their students, they often have a higher percentage of motivated learners.

 In an article in The Atlantic, Michael Godsey, a public school teacher, explains why he sends his daughter to private school: “I am . . . concerned about the general culture at public schools—at least at the ones I’ve seen—of disengagement and compulsory learning.
 So when it comes to my daughter, I opt to invest a little more—to ensure she’s immersed in a community where it’s acceptable, and even admirable, to show natural enthusiasm for knowledge.”6

-Of course, that’s what all parents want, for their children to be engaged in their education.
+Of course, all parents want their children to be engaged in their education.
 And of course, students, schools, and communities all have individual strengths and weaknesses.
-So choosing a school for your child will never be an easy decision.
-Although, now that you know the basic differences between public and private schools, you can ask the right questions—as a good student should.
+So choosing a school for your child will never be easy.
+However, now that you know the basic differences between public and private schools, you can ask the right questions—as a good student should.

 Share